zarpafantasma/corpus_rythmos/I- Scientific_Papers/001-en_US-Multiscale_Temporal_Relativity_RTM.md

 **2.6 Hierarchy of α-Domains**

 This section introduces a unified classification of the different physical regimes where distinct analytical expressions for the temporal scaling exponent α apply.
-Each domain is defined by characteristic physical conditions---such as coherence length, interaction range, or fractal geometry---and is associated with a corresponding α formula derived from theoretical principles.
+Each domain is defined by characteristic physical conditions -such as coherence length, interaction range, or fractal geometry- and is associated with a corresponding α formula derived from theoretical principles.
 A comparative table summarizes the conditions, governing expressions, and representative examples, enabling consistent interpretation and application of α across quantum, classical, biological, and gravitational systems.

 **Domains of Validity for α**